 -

-Love Japanese Cuisine but Gave up Wheat and Soy?
+Love Japanese Soy Sauce but Gave up Wheat and Soy?

 Soy-free and Wheat-free Japanese Condiments Have Soy or Wheat Allergies or Intolerances?
 Here’s a list of soy sauce alternatives so you too can still enjoy Japanese cuisine!
 When I came to Japan to teach English in 2017, my body was still healing and I couldn’t tolerate any amount of soy sauce.
 The only paleo-friendly options that were available were Coconut aminos, which I can’t say that I particularly liked the taste.
 The coconut aftertaste didn’t quite match the Japanese cooking.
 After living in Tokyo for some time, I have come to find these alternatives made from legumes and less gut-destroying grains, but Rakuten and Amazon Japan have been my main…